mmarigny/name-generator/README.md

 #### Install composer : [how to install composer](https://getcomposer.org/download/)

 ### Edit your composer.json
-  1. Adding package to require in your composer.json:
+  1. Adding name-generator to require in your composer.json:
    ``` json
     {
         "require": {